Oasis-Company/AME-Scanner/scanner.md

 # AME Scanner: Project Overview

-## 1. Project Introduction
+## Project Overview

-AME Scanner is a critical component of the AMAR Engine ecosystem, designed to process 3D Gaussian Splatting (3DGS) data and convert it into structured spatial information for the Information Pool.
-The scanner plays a crucial role in the multi-path world construction pipeline, providing raw structural data that feeds into the AME Admin's metaclass inference process.
+AME Scanner is an autonomous sensory component of the AMAR Engine ecosystem, designed to convert raw Gaussian Splatting (3DGS) radiance fields into structured spatial data.
+It serves as a critical input layer for the AMAR Engine, providing raw structured information to the Information Pool for subsequent metaclass inference by the AME Admin.

-## 2. Architecture Integration
+## Project Positioning

-### Position in AMAR Engine Architecture
+Within the AMAR Engine architecture, AME Scanner occupies a distinct position:

 ```
 Input Layer
 ↓
-Information Pool ← [AME Scanner Output]
+Information Pool
 ↓
 AME Admin (Metaclass Inference)
 ↓